MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 > * The code can process the save event by retrieving the webhook settings.
 Your code stores the webhook to post events later.
 > * The configuration experience is loaded in line within Teams.

 You can reuse your existing web configuration experience or create a separate version to be hosted specifically in Teams.
 Your code must include the Microsoft Teams JavaScript SDK.
 This gives your code access to APIs to perform common operations, such as getting the current user, channel, or team context and initiate authentication flows.

-Perform the following steps:
+**To integrate the configuration ecperience**

 1. Initialize the SDK by calling `microsoftTeams.initialize()`.
 2. Call `microsoftTeams.settings.setValidityState(true)` when you want to enable the **Save** button.
 You must do this as a response to user selection or field update.